 Who Gets Custody of Minor Children?

 Often, children under the age of 18 are understandably concerned about who will care for them, raise them, and make sure they are safe.
 If the child’s other parent is still living and able to care for the child, the surviving parent becomes the child’s sole guardian or tutor.
-However, this type of tutorship isn’t always possible.
+However, this type of minor tutorship isn’t always possible.

 Tutorship by Will